Skip to main content

 Lightspruch / Shutterstock

 Fortunately, getting your cat to stop peeing everywhere isn’t impossible.
-Keep your cat’s litter box clean, store it in an area your cat can easily access, and take your fur baby to the vet at the first sign of inappropriate urination.
+Keep your cat’s litter box clean, store it in an area they can easily access, and take your fur baby to the vet at the first sign of inappropriate urination.
 If your vet gives your cat a clean bill of health, there are a few things you can try to make them stop peeing all over the house.

 • Make sure you spend plenty of time bonding with your cat.
-Happy cats are less stressed and therefore less likely to experience elimination issues.
+Happy cats are less stressed, and therefore, less likely to experience elimination issues.

 • Use treats.
 Cats refuse to urinate and defecate near their food and water dishes, so try placing treats in areas where your cat likes to pee.
 If their favorite makeshift bathroom has treats waiting, they’ll be less inclined to pee there.